 Although Archer (1995) explains that actors do have the capability to transform their structures, this essay questions her concept.
 Archer places a disproportionate emphasis on structural factors, rendering agents as mere reactionaries.
 She stresses the separation of structure and agency, the the extent to which she claims there is a 'temporal distinction' (Archer, 1995:71).
 As Colin Hay affirms: 'The relationship between actors and their environment is an organic one' (Hay, 2002: 125).
 Thus, structures and agents do not, as Archer claims, exist in a distinct temporal domain.

 Here the essay writer has questioned another scholar's position, giving reasons for the challenge and referring to other writers who support his or her position.
 Rather than simply reporting the different views on the subject, the essay writer has engaged with their debate and offered a perspective.
-This is difficult to do at such a high level, but the more you can practice critical analysis, the higher your marks will climb.
+This can be difficult to do at first but critical analysis is a valuable skill to develop.

-It is important to check which referencing system your academic school requires of you (for example Harvard, Chicago, Vancouver, MHRA), and to research the conventions of that style.
-Your school may also have produced some guidelines about referencing; if so, follow these carefully.
+There are a number of different referencing systems which each have their own requirements.
+Some common systems are Harvard, Vancouver, Chicago, and MHRA.
+It is important to check which referencing system you are required to use and to research the conventions of that style.
+Your school may have produced their own guidelines for referencing; if so, follow this carefully.